Ratimon/solid-grinder/README.md

 This project would not have been possible to build without the advanced iniatiative from opensource software including  [forge-deploy](https://github.com/wighawag/forge-deploy), so we are deeply thankful for their contributions in our web3 ecosystem.

-If we forgot to include anyone, please file an issue so we can add you.
-We always strive to reference the inspirations and code we use, but as an organization with multiple people, mistakes can happen, and someone might forget to include a reference.
+If we’ve overlooked anyone, please open an issue so we can correct it.
+While we always aim to acknowledge the inspirations and code we utilize, mistakes can happen in a team setting, and a reference might unintentionally be missed.